-The preferred admixture for reducing yield stress in self-consolidating concrete is a polycarboxylate-based admixture due to its superior water-reduction capabilities and high early-strength gains at low dosing rates.
-This new generation of synthetic admixture has been specially designed to increase the dispersion of the cement particles, which aids in plasticity, strength and can also help with pigment dispersion.
+The preferred admixture for reducing yield stress in self-consolidating concrete is a polycarboxylate-based admixture (superplasticizer).
+This is due to its superior water-reduction capabilities and high early-strength gains at low dosing rates.
+This new generation of synthetic admixture has been specially designed to increase the dispersion of the cement particles.
+This aids in plasticity, strength and can also help with pigment dispersion.

 Avoiding segregation through aggregate gradation and by increasing the amount of fines is possible, but it must be done carefully to preserve the SCC properties.
 A well graded aggregate distribution minimizes cement paste content as well as minimizes admixture dosage.

 Excess moisture in the ingredients, especially the fine aggregates, can have a profound influence on the consistency of the mix.
 Small fluctuations in moisture content may lead to segregation or affect the mix’s ability to flow.